 Om Kaalratryai Namah

-: I bow to Goddess Kaalratri
+I bow to Goddess Kaalratri.

 Om Aim Hreem Kleem Chamundayai Vichche Om Kaalratryai Namah